glory-wan/LLIE-Lib/README.md

 With this method, you don't need to download the source code.
 Simply download a compressed package and execute the following command in your local Python environment.

-The compressed package can be found at [`LLIE-Lib/dist`](https://github.com/glory-wan/LLIE-Lib/tree/main/dist).
+The compressed package can be found at [`LLIE-Lib/dist`](https://github.com/glory-wan/LLIE-Lib/tree/main/dist), or you can download it from the [Releases](https://github.com/glory-wan/LLIE-Lib/releases) section.

 ```
 pip install LibLlie-1.0.tar.gz